[6 MIN READ]

 The center was launched with philanthropic support from the community and provides world-class care through groundbreaking treatment and research programs.

 The Pacific Northwest is believed to have one of the highest rates of multiple sclerosis (MS) in the world.
 In 2009, that understanding was the driving force behind the founding of the MS Center at the Swedish Neuroscience Institute.
-Over a 3-year period our current comprehensive center space was designed and built.
 This year the Swedish MS Center celebrates the 10th anniversary or our beautiful center space, and with it, a decade of providing world-class care to patients with MS and spearheading visionary research around the disease.

 James Bowen, M.D., founder and medical director of the Swedish MS Center, the nation's largest and most comprehensive treatment center for multiple sclerosis.

 Tell us a little bit about MS. What causes it?
 What defines it?
 Who gets it?
 What do we know about it?